 4.3.1 Adding a Categorical Variable

 There are a few categorical phenomena which affect word duration.
 For instance, whether or not a word appears at the end of an utterance affects its duration.
-We can incorporate this information into our model by adding a variable to the model which tracks whether observed word occurs at the end of an utterance or not.
+We can incorporate this information by adding a variable to the model which tracks whether observed word occurs at the end of an utterance or not.

 Why do we want this information?
-We might be worried that our sample of low frequency words just happens, by random change, to contain a lot of tokens from the end of an utterance.
+We might be worried that our sample of low frequency words just happens, by random chance, to contain a lot of tokens from the end of an utterance.
 We might then see an effect of word frequency which is actually due to where the words in our sample appear in an utterance.
 This is very unlikely in the dataset we are currently using, due to its sheer size (271764 tokens).
 But it could very well be a factor in a smaller data set.

 More generally, we hope that our model is the best depiction of the features of the phenomena we are interested in which we can manage with the data at hand.
 If we suspect some variable has an independent effect of the response variable, and there is no other downside to including it, it is good to include it in the model.7